 Are you thinking of a loan refinance?
-It’s that time of year when the bills are mounting up and you want to spend even more money.
+It’s that time of year when the bills are mounting up, and you want to spend even more money.
 You don’t have it so what do you do?
 First of all, you put all your cards on the table; literally.
 Sit down and make a list of your assets.
 Do you have any?
 You might also want to make a list of your debts.
 Sit down with your husband/wife, your significant other, parents or whoever helps you pay your bills for this conversation.
 Don’t have anyone else helping out with the finances?
-Then it is totally up to you.
+Then it is entirely up to you.

 First, before anything else, list the reasons for a loan refinance of your home.